The glass of wine in my hand doesn’t smell particularly fruity. Or blossomy. What I am picking up is more dried grass and lemon peel.

 Nino Franco Prosecco is imported by Sommelier’s Choice

-3 Responses to “To Be Or Not To Be Prosecco”
+3 thoughts on “To Be Or Not To Be Prosecco”